-As of the date of this prospectus, we have 500,000,000 authorized ordinary shares, out of which 130,414,799 ordinary shares are issued and outstanding, 41,492,550 are reserved for future issuance under outstanding options and warrants and under our 2014 Cellect Option Plan.
-Immediately following consummation of this offering, any additional equity financing in order to fund our operations may require us to increase our authorized share capital prior to initiating any such financing transaction.
+As of the date of this update, we have 500,000,000 authorized ordinary shares, out of which 130,414,799 ordinary shares are issued and outstanding, 41,492,550 are reserved for future issuance under outstanding options and warrants and under our 2014 Cellect Option Plan.
+Any equity financing necessary in order to fund our operations may require us to increase our authorized share capital prior to initiating any such financing transaction.
 Increasing our share capital is subject to the approval of our shareholders.
 In the event we fail to obtain the approval of our shareholders to such increase in our authorized share capital, our ability to raise sufficient funds, if at all, might be adversely effected.